francbreno/pragmatic-studio-elixir-otp/NOTES.md

   - `spawn` function: executes some code on a different process
     - `spawn(fn -> IO.puts "I'm Running... not for too long" end)`
       - Returns the `pid` of the process
+      - The `pid` is a process identifier.
+It's unique for each process
+        - It's an address to send messages toa `process`
   - MFA (Module, Function, Args)
     - `spawn(MyApp.Server, :start, [8080])`
   - Functions in Elixir are Closures